RobertoBochet/an2dl-challenges/challenge-1/README.md

 ### CCN

 As first approach I have tried to build a classical homemade CNN to test and to improve the helping class.
 I have used a simple CNN, after some experiments i found a good configuration in a depth of 8 macro layers and a dense layer of classifier of `512` nodes.
-To achieve a good result i have needed to add to my network a dropout layer in combination with a policy of early stopping in order to avoid overfitting.
+To achieve a good result I have needed to add to my network a dropout layer in combination with a policy of early stopping in order to avoid overfitting.

 I soon abandoned this approach in favour of transfer learning approach in order to reduce the disadvantage of a small training dataset.